20" Large Bike

 Rear brake

-Click here to start our Rear Brake troubleshooting guide.
-If you are noticing the rear brake is clamped down on the wheel, check the handlebar rotation.
-Make sure nothing is pulling on the brake line Your handlebars may be rotated 360 degrees.
-Don't
+Click here to start our Rear Brake troubleshooting guide. ➡ If the rear brake is clamped down on both sides of the wheel, check the handlebar rotation.
+Make sure nothing is pulling on the brake line.
+Cables that are twisted around the front of the bi

 Training wheel installation (geared bike)